ariatemplates/usermanual/src/latest/widgets/custom_widgets_lib/creating_a_custom_widgets_library.md

 If the widget is intended to be a container, with an opening and a closing tag, both the `writeMarkupBegin` and `writeMarkupEnd` methods have to be overriden.
 On the other hand, if the widget is intended to be used with a single tag, only the `writeMarkup` method needs to be overridden.

-<div style="background:#FAFFDD;border:1px solid #EFFAB4;border-radius:3px;color:#666;font-size:12px;padding:2px 5px;"><strong>Note:</strong> It is possible to create a widget which accepts both usages by overriding all the corresponding methods.</div>
+<div style="background:#FAFFDD;border:1px solid #EFFAB4;border-radius:3px;color:#666;font-size:12px;padding:2px 5px;">**Note:** It is possible to create a widget which accepts both usages by overriding all the corresponding methods.</div>

 These methods all accept an object of type `aria.templates.MarkupWriter` as their only parameter.
 Their default implementation in the base class is to raise an error explaining that the widget does not support this usage.

 Here are some methods or properties which are often used in the [MarkupWriter](http://ariatemplates.com/api/#aria.templates.MarkupWriter):

-* [write()](http://ariatemplates.com/api/#aria.templates.MarkupWriter:write:property): method used to output the HTML of the widget.
+* [`write()`](http://ariatemplates.com/api/#aria.templates.MarkupWriter:write:property): method used to output the HTML of the widget.

-* [skipContent](http://ariatemplates.com/api/#aria.templates.MarkupWriter:skipContent:property): if the widget is a container, setting this property to true in `writeMarkupBegin` allows for skipping its content.
+* [`skipContent`](http://ariatemplates.com/api/#aria.templates.MarkupWriter:skipContent:property): if the widget is a container, setting this property to true in `writeMarkupBegin` allows for skipping its content.

-* [_createDynamicId](http://ariatemplates.com/api/#aria.widgetLibs.BaseWidget:_createDynamicId:method): protected method is used to generate an automatic id, which is useful when you need to access the widget's DOM elements.
+* [`_createDynamicId()`](http://ariatemplates.com/api/#aria.widgetLibs.BaseWidget:_createDynamicId:method): protected method is used to generate an automatic id, which is useful when you need to access the widget's DOM elements.
 	The id will be automatically freed when the widget is disposed (and will probably be reused later).

 #### Widget initialization

-The `initWidget` method can be overridden if some action should be done after the markup of the widget has been inserted in the DOM.
+The `initWidget()` method can be overridden if some action should be done after the markup of the widget has been inserted in the DOM.
 The default implementation of this method does nothing.

 #### CSS templates

 Custom widgets can use CSS templates, declared as `$css` dependencies.

 When processed those CSS templates will not be prefixed with a unique class id as standard CSS templates linked to HTML templates are.
 As a consequence, class names should be chosen carefully as they will apply to the whole page.

 #### Example

 Here's an example of a simple widget:

-<div data-sample="hardcoded"><code><pre>
+<div data-sample="hardcoded"><pre><code>
 Aria.classDefinition({
 	$classpath : "samples.customlib.MyLabel",
 	$extends : "aria.widgetLibs.BaseWidget",